 The Directors have obtained an independence declaration from the Group's auditor, BDO.
-A copy of the auditor's independence declaration is set out in the Auditor's Independence Declaration to the Directors of Communications Fiji Limited on page 6.
+A copy of the auditor's independence declaration is set out in the Auditor's Independence Declaration to the Directors on page 6.

 Signed on behalf of the Board of Directors in accordance with a resolution of the Directors.